 In addition to the business model, we pretend we will offer 3 packages to choose from:

-It is known that even in countries with, let’s say, underdeveloped digitalization, such accounting databases are actively created, however, these databases are local, i.e. each department has its own database.
+It is known that even in countries with, let’s say, «underdeveloped» digitalization, such accounting databases are actively created, however, these databases are local, i.e. each government authority has its own database.
 Or, as in many state departments or ministries of the CIS countries, they are not created at all.
-Creating a single database with population data available for use by all the departments will simplify part of their work.
-Part, because in fact complete digitization is expected as a result of package 2.
+Creating a single database with population data available for use by all the state authorities will simplify part of their work.
+Part, because in fact complete digitization is expected as a result of package 2 services.

-For package 2, we offer both the creation of a common population database and the automation of individual departments’ workflow.
+For Average package we offer both the creation of a common population database and the automation of individual departments’ workflow.
 It implies the introduction of software modules for each department, which are integrated and exchange data with each other.
+This level of our services wil partially enable G2G — Government to Government branch of the overall E-Government development.

 In the third package, it is possible to connect an AI module that will analyze the current “state of affairs” in the client state, including comparing it with other client countries and offer recommendations for improving various aspects.
-The simulation module will allow you to quickly experiment with certain solutions and evaluate their results directly inside the system, without a necessity to experiment in real life (for example, what will happen if we make make free public transport in the capital; increase pensions by 10%, etc.).
+The simulation module will allow you to quickly experiment with certain solutions and evaluate their results directly inside the system, without a necessity to experiment in real life (for example, what will happen if we make make public transport in the capital free of charge; increase pensions by 10%, etc.).

-Why this is a good idea? — Strengths
+Why offering E-Government services development is a good idea? — Strengths

-The project will allow to accumulate and aggregate experience of digitalization, at least from the state-clients.
-This will allow us, as a service provider, to offer the best solutions and practices for client states.
+The project will allow to accumulate and aggregate experience of digitalization to E-Gov, at least from the state-clients.
+This will allow us, as a service provider, to offer the best possible solutions and practices for client states.
 We provide a base, system, a way of virtual modeling of decision-making and their virtual result, which can be obtained, and the government then selects the best “virtual course of events” and applies it.

-Why this is a bad idea? — Weaknesses
+Why offering E-Government services development is a bad idea? — Weaknesses

 There is a strong possibility that this market is “closed” due to the fact that states will not allow a third-party outsourcing organization to collect, store and process personal data of citizens of a client state.
-Moreover, it will gain access to information that not all governments are willing to provide.
+Moreover, the proposed business model will gain access to information that not all governments are willing to provide.

 Great responsibility.
 Of course, no matter what a product scale is, its developers are responsible to customers.
 At the same time, since in the given project we are talking about processing of personal data of citizens of entire states, the responsibility itself increases at times.
-Any system malfunctions, data leaks are unacceptable.
+Any system malfunctions, data leaks are unacceptable in the created E-Government product.

 Note also that the software for package 1 can act as MVP.